rust-lang/docs.rs/docs/src/infrastructure/fastly-cdn.md

 [The Fastly service is configured via Terraform in the same repository](https://github.com/rust-lang/simpleinfra/blob/master/terraform/docs-rs/fastly.tf).

-What content is cached is defined solely by the `Cache-Control` headers that our web server returns.
+The `Cache-Control` headers returned by our web server determine which content is cached.
 There should not be any cache rules in the CDN module.
 For now, we also don't want any business logic in the CDN, which makes the web server easier to test and manage.

 We also use the
 [Fastly origin shield](https://www.fastly.com/documentation/guides/getting-started/hosts/shielding/)